 Considering the volume of messages Aloware sends as a whole across the network, and the adjustments necessary to make sure our end clients get accurate fees in accordance with the registration scores, we have implemented a 24-hour delay in charging these fees to your account.
 When you send a large broadcast, your messages themselves get charged to your account in near real-time, however, their associated A2P fees will be aggregated and charged the next day.

-This might cause your balance to drop overnight and an auto-recharge to kick in while your campaign is already gone out the day before.
+This might cause your balance to drop overnight and an auto-recharge to kick in while your campaign has already gone out the day before.

 Here is an example.